CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-3.md

 ![Screenshot showing the Azure Functions create experience on an Arc-Enabled Kubernetes Cluster through Azure Portal](/img/blog/azure-arc-for-apps-part-3/app-service-on-kubernetes-functions-createfinal.jpg)

 As usual, you can configure Application Insights through the experience as well.
-We'll leave this as the defaults (enabled), and proress towards the Review and Create stage.
+We'll leave this as the default (enabled), and progress towards the Review and Create stage.

 ![Screenshot showing the Azure Functions create experience on an Arc-Enabled Kubernetes Cluster through Azure Portal](/img/blog/azure-arc-for-apps-part-3/app-service-on-kubernetes-functions-creating.jpg)

-Before I hit create on the App Service, I ran the command ``kubectl get po -n appservice --watch`` in my terminal (though change the -n property to the namespace variable that you had set earlier on).
+Before I hit create on the Function App, I ran the command ``kubectl get po -n appservice --watch`` in my terminal (You should change the -n property to the namespace where you configured your app service deployments).
 You should see that a new pod will get scheduled in the Kubernetes cluster.
 Yes, that is the Azure Function App that you created through the Azure Portal using your custom location.

 ```bash
 kubectl get po -n appservice --watch